FabSwingers.com

 I love the Biscuit Factory!
 The last time I was there they had a knitting group of some sort that looked like they met reguarly so it's for sure a really good shout.
 Also, amazing that you're picking up this whole organising thing!

-By *ingerie DreamerMan 16 weeks ago
+By *ingerie DreamerMan over a year ago

 telford